 The initial program was assisted by donations from service clubs.
 The Paramedic program was eventually funded in March, 1976 when Ontario voters approved a 10-cent tax override that earmarked $166,000 for paramedics.
 This money was used to train four more paramedics and purchase equipment.
 The first year firefighter/paramedics responded to 2,137 medical calls.

-Today the Ontario Fire Department has 58 firefighter/paramedics and 66 firefighter/EMTs.
-All eight fire engines are staffed with at least two firefighter/paramedics.
-In 2012 they responded to over 15,000 calls.
+Today the Ontario Fire Department has 58 Firefighter/Paramedics and 66 firefighter/EMTs.
+All nine fire stations are staffed with at least two Firefighter/Paramedics.
+In 2016 they responded to over 18,000 emergency calls.